Tallinn University of Technology

 Motivation letter must address the following items:

-• Provide an explanation, why you apply for Technology Governance and Sustainability programme – what are your interests; what are your professional goals and how the degree programme supports them; how does your academic and/or professional background fit into the programme.
+• Provide an explanation, why you apply for Technology Governance and Sustainability programme – what are your interests; what are your professional goals and how the degree programme supports them; how does your academic and/or professional background fit into the degree programme you are applying for.
 (0-2 points)

 • Discuss in a 1-page long essay about the most pressing issues or challenges in the field of technology governance and sustainability in the context of Your country or on a global scale - what is the problem, what could be its causes, and how it could be solved.
 Use in-text references where appropriate.
 (0-2 points)